Curiosities about the infinite universe.

 In 1965, the discovery was made microwave background radiationThis confirmed the Big Bang theory, showing evidence of residual energy.
 This radiation gives us clues about the composition and evolution of the universe.

-When I look up at the night sky and see the stars, I think of light traveling through time.
-Einstein's theory says that light is the fastest.
+When I look up at the night sky and see the stars, I think about light traveling through time.
+Einstein's theory says that light travels the fastest.
 This means that what we see now is an echo of the past.
-For example, a star 100 light years away shows its history through the light that reaches us after a century.9.
+For example, a star 100 light-years away shows its history through the light that reaches us after a century.9.

-The James Webb Space Telescope has changed the way we observe the universe.
+The James Webb Space Telescope has changed how we observe the universe.
 It has captured images of galaxies that witnessed the Big Bang.
-This gives us a unique view of how the universe evolved, showing a cosmos full of mysteries.10.
+This gives us a unique view of how the universe evolved, revealing a cosmos full of mysteries.10.

 Understanding time in the universe is fascinating.
-Some theories say that time could go towards more complexity, not towards total entropy.9.
-Each observation shows us not only the past, but also future possibilities.
-This journey reminds us of “Carpe diem,” valuing every moment in our cosmic history.9.
+Some theories suggest that time could move toward greater complexity, not total entropy.9Every observation shows us not only the past, but also future possibilities.
+This journey reminds us of "Carpe diem," valuing every moment in our cosmic history.9.

 FAQ